-7-3(a) Avoid land protected as forestland and timberland through site selection and/or project design.

-If protected forestland and timberland cannot be avoided, covered actions are to shall implement the following minimization measures:
+Table 1: Delta Plan Ecosystem Amendment PEIR Mitigation Measures (contd.)

-- 7-3(b) Where feasible When selecting a project site, project proponents should shall take into account consideration the value of the forest, not only in terms of direct products such as wood but also as part of the watershed ecosystem, when selecting a project site. - 7-4a7-3(c) For projects that will result in permanent conversion of Forestland, project proponents shall acquire, at a fair market value, other forestland that shall be preserved in perpetuity through a conservation easement or contribute funds to a land trust or other agency (at a target ratio of 1:1, depending on the nature of the conversion and the characteristics of the Forestland to be converted, to compensate for permanent loss). - 7-4b.
-Avoid land protected as forestland and timberland through site selection and/or project design.
-Where feasible, project proponents should take into account the value of the forest, not only in terms of direct products such as wood, but also as part of the watershed ecosystem, when selecting a project site.
-When possible, unprotected sites should be preferred and selected instead of protected sites. - 7-4c.7-3(d) When removal of existing forestland or timberlands is required as part of an action, project proponents must shall acquire the property at fair market value.

-5.4 Air Quality and Greenhouse Gas Emissions

-- 9-1(a) Use equipment and vehicles that are compliant with Air Resource Board (ARB) requirements and emission standards for on-road and off-road fleets and engines.
-New engines and retrofit control systems should shall reduce NO_X and PM from dieselfueled on-road and off-road vehicles and equipment. - 9-1(b) Minimize idling times either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations [CCR]).
-Clear signage should shall be posted for construction workers at all entrances to the site. - 9-1(c) Maintain all equipment in proper working condition according to manufacturer's specifications. - 9-1(d) Use electric equipment when possible.
-Use lower-emitting alternative fuels to power vehicles and equipment where feasible. - 9-1(e) Use low Volatile Organic Compound (VOC) coatings and chemicals; minimize chemical use. - 9-1(f) Prepare and implement a dust control plan and apply dust control measures at the construction sites.
+Delta Plan Ecosystem Amendment Mitigation Measure Number Delta Plan Ecosystem Amendment Mitigation Measure 7-1(h) Establish buffer areas between projects and adjacent agricultural land that are sufficient to protect and maintain land capability and agricultural operation flexibility.
+Design buffers to protect the feasibility of ongoing agricultural operations and reduce the effects of construction- or operation-related activities (including the potential to introduce special-status species in the agricultural areas) on adjacent or nearby properties.
+The buffer shall also serve to protect ecological restoration areas from noise, dust, and the application of agricultural chemicals.
+The width of the buffer shall be determined on a project-by-project basis to account for variations in prevailing winds, crop types, agricultural practices, ecological restoration or infrastructure.
+Buffers can function as drainage swales, trails, roads, linear parkways, or other uses compatible with ongoing agricultural operations.
+7-3(a) Avoid protected forestland and timberland through site selection and/or project design.
+7-3(b) When selecting a project site, project proponents shall take into consideration the value of the forest, not only in terms of direct products such as wood but also as part of the watershed ecosystem.
+7-3(c) For projects that will result in permanent conversion of Forestland, project proponents shall acquire, at a fair market value, other forestland that shall be preserved in perpetuity through a conservation easement or contribute funds to a land trust or other agency (at a target ratio of 1:1, depending on the nature of the conversion and the characteristics of the Forestland to be converted, to compensate for permanent loss).
+7-3(d) When removal of existing forestland or timberlands is required as part of an action, project proponents shall acquire the property at fair market value.
+Air Quality and Greenhouse Gas Emissions 9-1(a) Use equipment and vehicles that are compliant with Air Resource Board (ARB) requirements and emission standards for on-road and off-road fleets and engines.
+New engines and retrofit control systems shall reduce NOX and PM from diesel-fueled on-road and off-road vehicles and equipment.
+9-1(b) Minimize idling times either by shutting equipment off when not in use or reducing the maximum idling time to 5 minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations [CCR]).
+Clear signage shall be posted for construction workers at all entrances to the site.
+9-1(c) Maintain all equipment in proper working condition according to manufacturer's specifications.
+9-1(d) Use electric equipment when possible.
+Use lower-emitting alternative fuels to power vehicles and equipment where feasible.
+9-1(e) Use low Volatile Organic Compound (VOC) coatings and chemicals; minimize chemical use.
+9-1(f) Prepare and implement a dust control plan and apply dust control measures at the construction sites.
+9-1(g) To minimize track-out of dirt and mud from dirt and gravel roads, all trucks and equipment, including their tires, shall be washed prior to leaving the site.
+Only exteriors of trucks and equipment are to be washed (no engine degreasing), no detergents or chemicals shall be used in the wash water, and off-site runoff of rinse water shall be prevented.
+9-1(h) For projects involving land fallowing, land conversion, or other agricultural operations, implement applicable BMPs from agencies such as the U.S. Department of Agriculture Natural Resources Conservation Service to reduce potential dust emissions.

+Table 1: Delta Plan Ecosystem Amendment PEIR Mitigation Measures (contd.)